13 Hobbies That Are Both Cheap and Fun

 Spending time in the kitchen can make some people miserable, but others thrive when they’re experimenting with different ingredients to make the perfect dish.

-The best part about cooking or baking is that so many recipes are available online these days that you don’t need a cookbook at all.
+The best part about cooking or baking is that so many recipes are available online you don’t need a cookbook at all.
 You can choose to follow recipes or adapt ones to make them your own.
 The price is whatever you pay for the ingredients.
 If gardening is a hobby you enjoy, you can source your own ingredients.

 Some board games might seem expensive up front, but the cost of games isn’t that bad when you think about the use you get out of them.